 In the historical part of the hotel, each floor has a special atmosphere; the decorations convey the long history of the building.
 Elegant original parquet floors, French doors, restored wooden inlays and the enormous brightness create a contrast to the immediately captivating, comfortable seating by Spanish designer Patricia Urquiola.
 Guests are encouraged to look around and pause.
-The result is a three-story library with a wide selection of Taschen Verlag books on topics such as art, architecture, creative contemporary culture and animals, as well as catalogs by Berlin artists and galleries.
+Explore the three-story library with a wide selection of Taschen Verlag books on topics such as art and architecture.
+Creative contemporary culture and animals, as well as catalogs by Berlin artists and galleries, can be found.

 KaDeWe’s architect Johann Emil Schaudt (1874-1957) built the building in the years 1938-1940, and Schaudt was regarded by his contemporaries as one of the most important conservative architects in Germany.
 His numerous representative commercial buildings and the underground station Schöneberg were famous.